open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 This sample trace output has three items, named "Hello-Greetings", "Hello-Salutations" and "Hello".
-Because each request's context has the same trace ID, all of the infornation can be tied together.
+Because each request's context has the same trace ID, all of the information can be tied together.
 This provides a trail through the requests' various routes, timestamps and other attributes.

 To understand how tracing in OpenTelemetry works, let's look at a list of